peterhcharlton/info/safer_wearables/sops/recruitment/identifying_potential_pts.md

 ---

 Each participating GP Practice is provided with a list of up to 42 potential participants at their practice.
 The potential participants are identified as follows:
-- All participants diagnosed with AF (n = nAF) during SAFER screening are included in the list.
-The remaining places on the list (n = 42-nAF) are allocated to a random selection of participants who received any diagnosis other than 'screening failure' in SAFER.
+- All SAFER participants diagnosed with AF (n = nAF) during SAFER screening are included in the list.
+The remaining places on the list (n = 42-nAF) are allocated to a random selection of SAFER participants who received any diagnosis other than 'screening failure'.
-- A list of participants is created by the SAFER Team
+- A list of these potential participants is created through a SAFER database export.
+- This list is converted into a list suitable for sharing with GP Practices (including removing any superfluous fields such as SAFER study ID).